garrandall/popular-music-data/tracks/all-the-places--i-will-kiss-you--aaron-hall.md

 On you)
 Oh, baby, let me kiss you (please, baby) with all my love (ho…all the Places)
-All the (baby, i'm dyin' inside), the places I will kiss you (i can't Wait to hold ya)
+All the (baby, I'm dyin' inside), the places I will kiss you (i can't Wait to hold ya)
 Oh, honey, let me kiss you (i'm fiending for your love, babe) with all My love (ho…)